Main Content

 Using the Property Inspector on a port.

-In the Stereotype field, use the drop-down to select the stereotype.
+Select the stereotype from the Stereotype list.
 Only the stereotypes that apply to the current element type (for example, a port) are available for selection.
 If no stereotype exists, you can use the <new / edit> option to open the Profile Editor and create one.

 Selecting a stereotype from the Property Inspector for the 'Sensor Data' port.